Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 RSMo 565.252

-Invasion of Privacy (Voyeurism)
+Invasion of Privacy; Voyeurism

 Privacy

-Effective: Jan 1, 2000Class A misdemeanor (up to 1 year, $1,000 fine); Class E felony for repeat/multiple victims/dissemination (up to 5 years, $5,000 fine)
+Effective: Jan 1, 2000Class A misdemeanor (up to 1 year and $1,000 fine).
+Class E felony for repeat offense, multiple victims in same incident, or dissemination of image (up to 3-5 years and $5,000 fine).

 View source